 public class SoVRMLBillboard extends SoVRMLGroup

-node is a grouping node which modifies its coordinate system so that the billboard node's local Z-axis turns to point at the viewer.
-The SoVRMLBillboard
+SoVRMLBillboard node is a grouping node which modifies its coordinate system so that the billboard node's local Z-axis turns to point at the viewer.
+The SoVRMLBillboard node has children which may be other grouping or leaf nodes.

 <font color="#0000FF">NOTE:</font> This class does not exist in Open Inventor 10.0 and later.
-Use SoBillboard
+Use SoBillboard.

 Performance:

-nodes recompute the screen alignment transformation on every render traversal.
+SoVRMLBillboard nodes recompute the screen alignment transformation on every render traversal.
 A large number of billboard nodes will reduce performance.

-depends on the current camera settings, so this node should not be render cached.
+SoVRMLBillboard depends on the current camera settings, so this node should not be render cached.

-in the scene graph will automatically create a render cache.
+SoVRMLBillboard nodes prohibit auto-caching, so no SoSeparator (or other render caching node) above an SoVRMLBillboard in the scene graph will automatically create a render cache.
 This can significantly reduce performance and applications should put nodes that

-can be render cached (especially geometry nodes) under their own SoSeparator
+can be render cached (especially geometry nodes) under their own SoSeparator below the SoVRMLBillboard.

-field to true.
+useSphereBBox field to true.
 Notes:

-, which is not part of the X3D / VRML standard.
+useSphereBBox, which is not part of the X3D / VRML standard.

 Export limitations:

-) as a group node, but due to limitations of that file format, it will
+SoVRMLBillboard can be exported to PDF3D/U3D (SoToPDFAction) as a group node, but due to limitations of that file format, it will

 not act as a billboard.
 In other words, the geometry will not be "screen locked".